 As you explore various career fields, pay attention to specific job descriptions and requirements.
 If there are areas where your skills or knowledge are lacking, talk with your academic advisor and career coach about how you can develop in those areas while you are at Indiana University.

 - Launch your career

 A good starting point for exploring your career options is an appointment with a career coach.
 Comprehensive Design majors have a dedicated career coach for art and design to assist with internship and career planning.

 The Walter Center for Career Achievement offers job search resources, career courses, job fairs, information about internships and full-time jobs, and help with social media networking through professional organizations.
 Get advice about how to write your resume, ask for letters of recommendation from faculty and workplace supervisors, and prepare for job interviews, too.

 Explore and enroll in Career Communities to learn more about industries relevant to your interests.
 These offer unique information about each field, including alumni spotlights, opportunities and resources, and in-person events.

-You might want to take a career course to help you maximize your time at IU.
-Eskenazi students may consider taking ASCS-Q 296 College to Career II: Navigate Your Arts and Sciences Experience.
+Eskenazi students can take the career course ASCS-Q 296 College to Career II: Navigate Your Arts and Sciences Experience for Art, Design, & Merchandising.
 This course provides the opportunity to explore the relationship between your chosen field of study and life after graduation while developing a career and academic development plan for post-collegiate success.

 The job market